-Although many of us hope that our Singapore adventure will never end, sometimes the decision is made to return home or move on to become expats in exciting new countries.
-And, as we know, moving can be incredibly stressful – what to pack, what to ship, what to sell and what to throw away?
-Well, you’re on your own with the first few questions, but we have an answer for the last one: don’t throw anything away!
-While you mightn’t want or need certain household items, there is a family somewhere who would love to take them on – and a charity who will organise the donation for you.
-Whether its big items of furniture or small furnishings, clothes and shoes, there’s a not-for-profit company perfect for your needs.
-Check out the list below for everything you need to know about donating in Singapore.
+Although many of us hope our Singapore adventure will never end, sometimes we do need to return home or move on to become expats in exciting new countries.
+And, as we know, moving can be incredibly stressful.
+What to pack?
+What to ship?
+And what to sell or throw away?
+Well, you’re on your own with the first few questions, but we have an answer for the last one.
+Don’t throw anything away!
+While you mightn’t want or need certain household items, there’s a family somewhere who would love them – and a charity who will organise the donation for you.
+Whether it’s big items of furniture or small furnishings, clothes or shoes, there’s a not-for-profit company perfect for your needs.
+So, check out the list below for everything you need to know about donating in Singapore.

 Singapore Freecycle Network

-Also known as SGFreecycle, this global movement has an active group in Singapore and encourages recycling and throwing nothing away by connecting people who are giving away goods to others seeking the same goods.
-Even an old plank of wood might be wanted by someone else, so stick it on their website, Facebook page or Yahoo mailing group to find out.
-People who are interested can contact you directly and collect the items themselves – hassle free!
+Also known as SGFreecycle, this global movement has an active group in Singapore.
+It encourages recycling and throwing nothing away by connecting people giving away goods to others seeking the same goods.
+Even an old plank of wood might be wanted by someone else!
+So, stick your donations on the website, Facebook page or Yahoo mailing group to find out.
+People who are interested can contact you directly and collect the items themselves – hassle-free!

 This non-profit project distributes any unwanted items – from home appliances and home furniture, to medical, mobility and learning aids – that are still useful and in good working condition to the needy under Voluntary Welfare Organisations (VWO).
 If you’ve got anything to give away, you can post it on Pass-It-On’s website or donate requested items.
 Collection of items can be arranged with the VWOs directly.